 - Federal Pell Grant This award is based solely on financial need as determined by the Pell Grant regulations.
 Students will be notified of their eligibility for the Pell Grant directly from the federal government by the Student Aid Report (SAR).
 Upon verification of enrollment, funds will be credited to the student's institutional account.
-Pell funds are available only to students seeking their first bachelor's degree. - Federal Supplemental Educational Opportunity Grant (FSEOG) - Receipt of these funds is limited to students who demonstrate exceptional financial need and who are eligible for a Pell Grant.
+Pell funds are available only to students seeking their first bachelor's degree.
+The amount of Federal Pell Grant funds a student may receive over their lifetime is limited by federal law to be the equivalent of six years of Pell Grant funding.
+Please go to www.studentaid.gov for details on the Federal Pell Grant Lifetime Eligibility Used (LEU). - Federal Supplemental Educational Opportunity Grant (FSEOG) Receipt of these funds is limited to students who demonstrate exceptional financial need and who are eligible for a Pell Grant.
 Awards are subject to the availability of funds. - Federal Work Study (FWS) This is a need-based employment assistance program.
 Contact the financial aid office for postings of available work study positions.
-Students are paid by check bi-weekly for the hours worked.
+Students are paid by check biweekly for the hours worked.
 Awards and earnings are subject to job availability and the availability of funds. - Federal Direct Loans (subsidized and unsubsidized) These are fixed rate loans based on need as determined through filing the FAFSA and the student's cost of attendance as determined by the school.
 Loan funds are obtained through the Department of Education upon completion of a Master Promissory Note (MPN) and entrance loan counseling.
-Students making satisfactory academic progress and are enrolled at least half-time per semester may borrow up to \$3,500 per year as a freshman, \$4,500 per year as a sophomore, and \$5,500 per year as a junior and senior depending on financial need.
+Students making satisfactory academic progress and are enrolled at least half time per semester may borrow up to \$3,500 per year as a freshman, \$4,500 per year as a sophomore, and \$5,500 per year as a junior and senior depending on financial need.
 Independent students or students whose parents are denied the Federal Direct PLUS Loan may borrow additional funds under the Federal Direct Unsubsidized Stafford Loan program.
 Loan limits for these additional funds are \$4,000 per year for freshmen and sophomores and up to \$5,000 per year for juniors and seniors.
+First-time Direct Subsidized loans borrowed on or after July 1, 2013 are limited to a maximum period of time (measured in academic years).
+Students may not receive Direct Subsidized Loans for more than 150 percent of the published length of their program of study. - Federal Direct PLUS Loans Parents who want to borrow to help pay for their children's education may use this loan program.
+Federal Direct PLUS Loans are limited to the cost of attendance minus other aid received and dependent on the parent's credit history.

-- Federal Direct PLUS Loans Parents who want to borrow to help pay for their children's education may use this loan program.
-Federal Direct PLUS Loans are limited to the cost of attendance minus other aid received and dependent on the parent's credit history. - Master Promissory Note (MPN) and Loan Counseling All Federal Direct Loan funds received must be repaid once students ceases half-time attendance and are subject to the terms and conditions stated in the MPN.
+• Master Promissory Note (MPN) and Loan Counseling - All Federal Direct Loan funds received must be repaid once students ceases half-time attendance and are subject to the terms and conditions stated in the MPN.
 Also, first-time Federal Direct Loan borrowers are required by federal regulations to complete entrance loan counseling prior to receiving their first loan proceeds.
 All students receiving Federal Direct Loans are required by federal regulations to complete exit loan counseling prior to graduating or withdrawing from the University.
 Students must contact the University if there are any changes to enrollment and plans to continue at Northwood.